bruce-hill/tomo/docs/optionals.md

 x : Int = none
 ```

-Similarly, if you wanted to declare a variable that could be an array of texts
+Similarly, if you wanted to declare a variable that could be a list of texts
 or none and initialize it as none, you would write:

 ```tomo